-Everest Base Camp trek has a reputation for congested trails with many other trekkers.
+Everest Base Camp has a reputation for congested trails with many other trekkers.
 You can read how busy the trek to Everest Base Camp is and our advice for avoiding the worst of the crowds.
 We have been operating treks to the Everest region in Nepal since 2004.
 Our itineraries include several acclimatisation days to ensure you remain fit and healthy.
-This increases your chances of reaching Mount Everest Base Camp and seeing the view of Everest from Kalapatar.
+This increases your chances of reaching Everest Base Camp and Kalapatar.